What is Absolute Return?

 Absolute Return in its basic definition is the return that an asset achieves over a certain period of time.
 This measure looks at the appreciation or depreciation (expressed as a percentage).
 For example, a $50 stock drifts to $100 is a 100% absolute return.
 If that same stock drifts back from $100 to $50, its absolute return is -50%.

-Absolute Return as an investment objective is one that does not try to beat an arbitrary benchmark index, but instead seeks to generate real profits over a complete market cycle regardless of market conditions.
-That is, an objective of positive returns on investment over a 4 to 5 year period irrespective of the direction of stock, commodity, or bond markets.
+Absolute Return as an investment objective is one that does not try to beat an arbitrary benchmark index but instead seeks to generate real profits over a complete market cycle regardless of market conditions.
+Absolute return an objective of positive returns on investment over a full market cycle period of rising and falling trends irrespective of the direction of a stock, commodity, or bond markets.

 You are encouraged to reference this website, but please source ASYMMETRY® Observations and http://www.asymmetryobservations.com